eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 ### Resolving Credential offer

 The library provides the `resolveOfferUrlDocTypes(offerUri:authFlowRedirectionURI:)` method that resolves the credential offer URI.
 The method returns the resolved `OfferedIssuanceModel` object that contains the offer's data (offered document types, issuer name and transaction code specification for pre-authorized flow).
+When registration certificate validation is enabled (`OpenId4VciConfiguration.validateRegistrationCertificate`), the model also includes:

+- `wrpVciRegistrationPolicy: WrpRegistrationPolicy?` — the parsed issuer registration policy decoded from the WRPRC.
+- `wrpVciWarnings: [String: [PolicyViolation]]?` — validation warnings keyed by credential configuration identifier; the empty key holds request-wide warnings. `nil` when validation is not enabled.

-The offer's data can be displayed to the user.
+The offer's data can be displayed to the user, including issuer registration information and any warnings, before proceeding to issuance.

 When a pre-registered issuer can be resolved from `offerUri`, the method uses that issuer's `OpenId4VciConfiguration.issuerMetadataPolicy`.